bily-101/BeveryBot/README.md

 # BeveryBot
-This is a python bot
+This is a java bot

-But will soon be a java bot